- possibly in October

 Dinner will mostly be potatoes, meat and vegetables, but we regularly try something more exciting and will be happy to learn about the culinary art of your home country.
 Thanks to some Workawayers, we also love to eat vegan or vegetarian food.
 And once a week we eat fried potatoes with a snack (like many Dutch families do, so we don't have to cook).
 Unless you offer to cook something more healthy :-).

-The nearest airports (from closest to farthest) are Eindhoven (with many affordable European flights), Rotterdam The Hague, Amsterdam and Brussels.
+The nearest airports (from closest to farthest) are Eindhoven (with many low budget European flights), Rotterdam The Hague, Amsterdam and Brussels.
 From there, you can travel to the train/bus stations of Breda or Tilburg.
 When travelling with international touring cars like Flixbus, you could check connections to Breda, Tilburg or Kaatsheuvel (Efteling).
 When travelling from Utrecht, it is cheapest and fastest to take a bus to Oosterhout Bus Station.
 We can pick you up from (and at the end of your stay bring you to) either Breda, Tilburg, Oosterhout or Kaatsheuvel.

 Work will take 4-5 hours a day, 5 days per week.
 We are very flexible, so we can always discuss an 8-hour working day for example, compensated by an extra day off.
+Or 7 3-hour working days, with a lot of free time in the morning/afternoon.

 During your time off, you can make nice walks around the house (45 min - 1h45 min) or use our bike to explore the surroundings (for example the National Parks of Drunense Duinen or Biesbosch or the famous amusement park De Efteling).